typewriter03/Pregnancy_Vital_App/README.md

 # Pregnancy Vitals Tracker

-An Android assignment given to me by Janitri and submitted as part of their recruitment/assessment process.

 An **Android (Kotlin + Jetpack Compose)** app that lets expectant parents log blood‑pressure, heart‑rate, weight, and baby‑kick counts, then reminds them every day at a custom time.